emre/macster/README.md

 macster
 =======

-You're in a cstarbucks thinking about to build the next killer-app with node.js and mongodb but you don't have a *mac*?
+You're in a starbucks thinking about to build the next killer-app with node.js and mongodb but you don't have a *mac*?

 DON'T WORRY.